cvonk/ESP32_coredump-to-server/README.md

 ## Feedback

 I love to hear from you.
-Please use the usual Github mechanisms to contact me.
+Please use the Github discussion mechanisms to contact me.